 It’s a really great way to combine lots of text with great images.
 This is also one of the reasons that Google updated Google+ to host super-sized photos.

 People who use RSS feed readers will be blazing through these to scan all the content you have.
 Use a relevant, great image to attract their attention and get them to click through to your site!

-When you use faces that are looking out at the reader…giving the sensation of eye contact…you will get more views.
+When you use faces that are looking at the reader, mimicking an eye contact, you will get more views.

-Let’s now get a little specific and talk about the difference between how men and women process images…and I’ll even tell you why this is important at the end.
+Let’s now get a little specific and talk about the difference between how men and women process images.
+I’ll even tell you why this is important.